 The Gale Mansion is a beautiful historic mansion located just south of downtown Minneapolis.
 Built in 1912, it is listed on the National Register of Historic Places.
 The 40-acre area in Fairs Oaks was purchased in 1855 for $50 as a suburban development.
-Water records indicate that several smaller homes once occupied the Stevens Avenue site.
+Water records indicate that several smaller homes once occupied the Stevens Avenue site during its history.

 Originally heated with coal, the Gale Mansion has eight unique fireplaces, which were used infrequently and with great care.
 Today these fireplaces are decorative but not functional.
 Exquisite oak parquet floors grace the first floor.
 The black walnut staircase and the ornate ceilings were exceptional choices for 1912.
 There was a pipe organ in the alcove of the Great Hall.
 French doors in this alcove led to a terrace and curved staircase which descended into a lovely Italian garden.
 The “Duck Boy” sculpture by F. McMonnies was a part of a garden fountain.
 The iron gates, which are now part of the Gale Mansion signage, graced the north portion of the garden.